zbyju/obsidian/3. Complex notes/Databases/TPC Benchmarks.md

 - $/tpmC - transactions per minute cost - best value configuration

 # TPC-E
 Similar to TCP-C it focuses on OLTP systems.
 It simulates a scenario of a trading company and is more complex than TPC-C which had way less tables and had artificial data.
 TCP-E has real-world data and many more tables.
-Also has some integretation
+Also has some constraints.

 Output:
 - tpsE - Number of business transactions processed per second.
+- $/tpsE - bank for buck

 # TPC-H